aneshlya/ispc/docs/ispc.rst

 between the reads and writes to the same location.

-While this rule that says that program instances can safely depend on side-effects from by other program instances in their gang eliminates a class of synchronization requirements imposed by some other SPMD languages, it conversely means that it is possible to write ``ispc`` programs that compute different results when run with different gang sizes.
+While this rule that says that program instances can safely depend on side-effects from other program instances in their gang eliminates a class of synchronization requirements imposed by some other SPMD languages, it conversely means that it is possible to write ``ispc`` programs that compute different results when run with different gang sizes.